Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 1. **Regular Assessment**: Conduct regular evaluations of collaboration outcomes against established Key Performance Indicators (KPIs) to identify areas for improvement and maintain ongoing effectiveness.
 These evaluations will be scheduled quarterly.

-1. **Respect Intellectual Property**: Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws while continuously adapting policies based on new insights and community feedback.
+1. **Respect Intellectual Property**
+   - Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws.

 2. **Promote Ethical Collaboration**
    - Commit to ethical practices that prevent misuse of AI capabilities and ensure transparency throughout the collaboration process, while continuously adapting to new ethical challenges.